CM3110: Transport/Unit Operations I

 Cheating of any form will not be tolerated.
 Any student found to be cheating would be reported to the Dean of Students.
 The punishment for plagiarism ranges from an F in the course to expulsion.

 CM3110 only covers the most basic aspects of fluid mechanics and heat transfer.
 If you are at all interested in pursuing graduate school upon graduating from Michigan Tech, I encourage you to pursue additional readings on fluid mechanics and heat transport while taking this course.
-Two excellent texts are Denn’s book on Process Fluid Mechanics and Bird, Steward and Lightfoot (BSL), Transport Phenomena:
+I recommend that you read the unassigned chapters of our text; for heat transfer you may find the following text to be useful:

 I would also encourage you to take the graduate transport course CM5300, if possible.
-If you are interested in learning more about non-Newtonian fluids, consider taking CM4650 Polymer Rheology (www.chem.mtu.edu/~fmorriso/cm4650/cm4650.html); which I teach in the spring (note: CM4650 will not run in Spring 2013 due to my sabbatical).
+If you are interested in learning more about non-Newtonian fluids, consider taking CM4650 Polymer Rheology (www.chem.mtu.edu/~fmorriso/cm4650/cm4650.html); which I teach in the sprin.
 CM4650 also gives additional background on Newtonian fluid mechanics.